-All three home cleaners also contain the preservative sodium benzoate that we highlighted in the hand soap section as an ingredient to avoid out of an abundance of caution.
+All three home cleaners also contain the preservative sodium benzoate that we've discussed previously.

 All of Blueland’s home cleaners come with a plastic bottle, so again not as eco-friendly as their dish soap and laundry offerings.

 We find Dr. Bronner’s Sal Suds Biodegradable Cleaner to be a superior option from a health perspective as a multi-purpose natural home cleaning product.
-It contains natural non-toxic oils (Siberian Fir Needle Oil, Spruce Leaf Oil) for fragrance, no sodium benzoate, and similar active ingredients to Blueland’s home cleaners.
+It contains natural non-toxic oils (Siberian Fir Needle Oil, Spruce Leaf Oil) for fragrance and antibacterial effect, and is free of synthetic fragrance, coloring agents and preservatives.

 Interested consumers can check out Dr. Bronner's Sal Suds Biodegradable Cleaner at this link to the product's Amazon listing.